How to calculate percentage? - Interactive FAQs

 Type of calculation: Calculating the percentage value of a given number (amount for fuel).

 Calculator usage: Use the Basic Percentage CALCULATOR ("What is X% of Y?").
-Enter the percentage of costs for fuel as X (25) and the total annual maintenance cost as Y ($12000).
+Enter 25 [X] and $12000 [Y].
 The calculator will calculate 25% of $12000.

 Explanation using a formula: